 We stayed in The Hoi An Travel Lodge, a three star boutique hotel with wonderful staff,excellent service and perfectly located within walking distance of all the attractions.
 Our stay cost us 50 USD per night with breakfast included.

 The best way to explore Hoi An is by walking.
-You can easily walk all around Ancient town and the riverside by foot.
-For going to the beach or the town outskirts, rent a bike or grab a taxi.
+You can easily walk all around Ancient Town and the riverside by foot.
+For going to the beach or the town outskirts, rent a bike or grab a metered taxi.
+Bike rentals ususally cost 1$.
 Most hotels also offer free bikes for guests.
-Cyclos offer hourly tours of the Ancient Town (at around 5 USD for an hour).
+Cyclos offer hourly tours of the Ancient Town (at around 5-6 USD for an hour).

 Lantern town, as it’s popularly called, is one those places where you can simply relax and There’s nothing better than wandering around the town, amidst colorful lanterns hung everywhere, cocktail in hand, getting massages and watching the sunset.

 However, there’s plenty of activities to fill up your days, should you wish for that.

 HOI AN ITINERARY: THE BEST THINGS TO DO

 1. TAKE A TOUR OF THE PERFECTLY PRESERVED ANCIENT TOWN